-What Is an Illinois Apprentice or Youth Hunting License?
+Illinois Apprentice vs Youth Hunting License Explained

 Both programs are designed to help new hunters have safe and enjoyable hunting experiences during their inaugural season.
 These licenses can provide an accessible and educational entry point for any first-time hunter or a parent looking to introduce their child to the remarkable and life-changing world of hunting.